dubala007/yocomycowego/README.md

 1. If your installation relies on the legacy player classes (i.e., `mejs-player`, `mejs-container`, etc.), you **must** set up the proper namespace.
 In `2.x`, the default namespace is `mejs-` but now is `mejs__`.
 In order to set up a new namespace (or the legacy one), use the `classPrefix` configuration, and make sure you use the `mediaelementplayer-legacy` stylesheet provided in the `/build/` folder.

-2. By default, `MediaElement` has bundled native renderers, such as HLS, M(PEG)-DASH and FLV, as well as YouTube and Flash shims. **If you want to use any other renderer, you MUST refer to the `build/renderers` folder and add as many as you want**.
+2. By default, `yocomycowego` has bundled native renderers, such as HLS, M(PEG)-DASH and FLV, as well as YouTube and Flash shims. **If you want to use any other renderer, you MUST refer to the `build/renderers` folder and add as many as you want**.
 Check `demo/index.html` for a better reference.

 3. You **must** set up now the path for the Flash shims if they are not in the same folder as the JS files.
 To do this, set the path via the `pluginPath` configuration.
 In the same topic, if you need to support browsers with Javascript disabled, you **must** reference the correct Flash shim, since in `2.x` there was only a single Flash shim and in `3.x` it was split to target specific media types.
 Check the [Browsers with JavaScript disabled](docs/installation.md#disabled-javascript) section for more details.